-To any CDG-coalgebra C, one can assign its cobar-construction, which is a CDG-algebra A. Then the coderived category of CDG-comodules over C, the contraderived category of CDG-modules over A are all equivalent (13).
+To any CDG-coalgebra C, one can assign its cobar-construction, which is a CDG-algebra A. Then the coderived category of CDG-comodules over C, the contraderived category of CDG-contramodules over C, and the coderived=contraderived category of CDG-modules over A are all equivalent (13).
 The coderived and contraderived categories of A-modules coincide, since the underlying graded algebra of A has a finite homological dimension.
 When C is coaugmented and conilpotent, the CDG-algebra A is a DG-algebra for which the coderived, contraderived, and the conventional derived categories all coincide.
 So the derived category of A-modules is equivalent to the two exotic derived categories associated with C.